 This will take you to the Quotas page which is the last step of cPanel/WHM Setup.

 You may choose ‘Use file system quotas‘ if you need to calculate disk quotas of the accounts.

 Click on ‘Finish Setup Wizard’ and cPael/WHM is now ready for use.

-There you have it – simples!
-Now you know how to set up and configure a Linux cPanel server!
+I hope you found this information useful on how to set up and configure a Linux cPanel server.

 Thanks for reading and leave your questions below to keep the conversion going.